-Once you arrive at the bus stop, the entrance to Lantau Trail Section 9 is a 50 metres walk from the bus stop, away from the village.
+Once you arrive at the bus stop, the entrance to Lantau Trail Section 9 is a 50-metre walk from the bus stop, away from the village.
 This is the starting point of the hike between Shui Hau Village to Shek Pik Reservoir.

 Shui Hau Village to Lo Kei Wan

-The hike till the Lo Kei Wan Campsite is not only easy, but also quite picturesque.
-The trail is paved all the way till the steps to the beach, with lush grass on the side and in between the tracks.
+The hike to the Lo Kei Wan Campsite is not only easy but also quite picturesque.
+The trail is paved all the way to the steps to the beach, with lush grass on the side and in between the tracks.